-How to waste a lot of time and money with your marketing.
+How to mismanage a lot of time and money with your marketing.

 If you never remember any other thing the experts tell you about marketing, PLEASE remember this.
-You can write the most powererful, written copy ever written; copy that explains everything so well people simply cannot resist buying.
+You can write the most powerful, copy ever written; copy that explains everything so well people simply cannot resist buying.

 BUT, if you start it this way, people won’t even bother to read it.
 It’s so common it’s scary.